Boris Hessen

-Boris Mikhailovich Hessen (Бори́с Миха́йлович Ге́ссен), also Gessen (16 August 1893, Elisavetgrad - 20 December 1936, Moscow), was a Soviet physicist, philosopher and historian of science.
+Boris Mikhailovich Hessen (Борис Михайлович Гессен), also Gessen (16 August 1893, Elisavetgrad - 20 December 1936, Moscow), was a Soviet physicist, philosopher and historian of science.
 He is most famous for his paper on Newton's Principia which became foundational in historiography of science.

 Biography

 Boris Hessen was born to a Jewish family in Elisavetgrad, in the Kherson Governorate of the Russian Empire (now Kropyvnytskyi, Ukraine).
-He studied physics and natural sciences at the University of Edinburgh (1913—1914) together with his gymnasium school friend Igor Tamm.
-He then went to study at the St. Petersburg University (1914—1917).
-He enlisted in the Red Army in the Russian Civil War, joined the Communist Party in 1919 and became a member of the Revolutionary Military Council (1919—1921) and worked at the Party School.
+He studied physics and natural sciences at the University of Edinburgh (1913–1914) together with his gymnasium school friend Igor Tamm.
+He then went to study at the St. Petersburg University (1914–1917).
+He enlisted in the Red Army in the Russian Civil War, joined the Communist Party in 1919 and became a member of the Revolutionary Military Council (1919–1921) and worked at the Party School.
 He also continued his physics studies at various places eventually graduating from the Institute of Red Professors in Moscow in 1928.
-In this year he was criticised by Alexander Maximov, who criticised him for being a "machist" and "right deviationist".
+In this year he was criticised by Alexander Maximov, who criticised him for being a "Machist" and "right deviationist".

 After working in the institute for two more years, he became a physics professor and the chair of the physics department at the Moscow State University in 1931.
 In 1933 he was elected a member of the Russian Academy of Sciences.